hackerfriendly/inficon/README.md

-# inficon
+# inficon.py
-Python implementation of the Inficon vacuum gauge protocol
+A python implementation of the Inficon CC3 vacuum gauge protocol